f5devcentral/f5-rseries-training/docs/rseries_high_availability.rst

   :align: center
   :scale: 90%

-For planning purposes a single large tenant “SuperVip” spanning all available vCPU's would require 2 out-of-band management IP addresses for each appliance.
+For planning purposes a single large tenant “SuperVip” spanning all available vCPUs would require 2 out-of-band management IP addresses for each appliance.
 One for the F5OS platform layer, and one for the tenant itself.
 In-band Self-IP & Virtual addresses are not included in this calculation.

 +------------------------------+---------------------------------------+--------------------+
 | **IP Addresses Required**    | **Single Chassis**                    | **HA Environment** |